keoja/hyperledger-ansible/README.md

 ### Use Ansible to "ping" the hosts to check for connectivity.

-An easy way to test if things are configured correctly is to use Ansible to "ping" the hosts.
+An easy way to test if things are configured correctly is to use Ansible to "ping" the hosts (there is also a shell script `bin/ping.sh` that does this).

 ```
     ansible -i fabrichosts allmachines -m ping